-- Bachelor’s Degree in HR Management or related field preferred.
-PHR is desired but not required.
+- Bachelor’s Degree in HR Management or related field required.
+PHR or SHRM-CP is desired but not required.

 - A minimum of 4 years of increasingly responsible experience as an HR Generalist or HR Business Partner is required.

 - At least 4 years of current experience in managing leaves of absence and leave integration with Federal, State, and local ordinances.

 - Ability to identify and resolve problems with solid business and accurate judgment.